mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 ##### Rhylanor subsector

-All but six of the 27 star systems in Lanth lie on the Spinward Main or can be reached from it by a jump-
+All but six of the 27 star systems in Lanth lie on the Spinward Main or can be reached from it by a jump-2 capable ship.
-2 capable ship.
 The Jenghe system provides jump-1 access coreward into the Regina subsector, whilst the neighbouring naval base at Extolay is tasked with trans-